Federal Employment Lawyer

 These federal statutes protect minority groups such as women, the disabled, the young, the elderly, and those with genetic diseases.
 The Civil Rights Act of 1964 also makes it illegal to discriminate against anyone in the workplace based on their race, color, religion, sex, or national origin.

-Some other common discriminatory acts at work include:
+Some other common discriminatory employment acts at work include:

 - Promoting employees unfairly, or not promoting when deserved